-Uber has officially listed its shares on the New York Stock Exchange (NYSE) on 10 May 2019.
+Uber officially listed its shares on the New York Stock Exchange (NYSE) on 10 May 2019.
 The company closed its first trading day with a final valuation of $69.7 billion.
-Find out where the shares could go next, as well as how you can trade on the share price.
+Find out where the shares could go next, as well as how you can trade on the share price or buy Uber stock.

 Speculate on Uber